 For example, for his IgE-mediated allergies to dairy and peanut, you can explain that if he eats those by accident, his body will see them as dangerous and put up a fight against them.
 This will very quickly cause him to feel very sick in different parts of his body; he might even find it hard to breathe.

 Yet if he eats wheat, soy or another EoE trigger, it’s his esophagus that gets sick and that takes a longer time – hours to days.
 In explaining EoE, it can help to use a drawing, and describe the esophagus as the tube that carries food from the mouth to the stomach.
 In EoE, that tube becomes irritated hours after eating the food, which causes his symptoms, like vomiting, belly pain, or difficulty swallowing.

 Visual reminders can also be useful.
 For example, wearing a medical ID bracelet with pictures of dairy and peanut will help him to remember that those are the foods his body will immediately see as dangerous.

 Dr. Sharma is an allergist, clinical researcher and associate professor of pediatrics.
-He is Associate Chief of the Division of Allergy and Immunology at Children’s National Medical Center in Washington D.C. and Director of the Food Allergy Program.
-He co-authors “The Food Allergy Experts” column in the American Edition of Allergic Living magazine.
-Questions submitted will be considered for answer in the magazine.Submit a Question View all posts by this medical expert.
+He is Chief of the Division of Allergy and Immunology at Children’s National Medical Center in Washington D.C. and Director of the Food Allergy Program.
+He co-authors “The Food Allergy Experts” column in Allergic Living e-magazine.
+Questions submitted will be considered for answer.Submit a Question View all posts by this medical expert.